ThatFellaNick/SimpleDeployBike/README.md

  	 #include "dayz_code\scripts\extra_rc.hpp"
 	```

-6. This should be all, you are done!
+6. This should be all.
+You are done!

 # Mission folder install (when you already have modified files):